 "One room in your gallery knocks spots off the whole of Tate St Ives."

 "Inspiring and uplifting paintings - a wonderful exhibition."

 Polperro - Cornwall's Forgotten Art Centre

-This exhibition, originally scheduled for the spring of 2021, has had to be postponed and will now run from 2nd April to 18th June 2022 at Falmouth Art Gallery.
-It will be the first ever exhibition devoted to the history of art in Polperro.
-Drawing on public and private collections from this country and abroad, it will not only showcase Polperro's attractions, which led it to be "the haunt of half the artists of Britain', but will also reveal how it became the Cornish destination of choice for a range of international artists of renown.
+This exhibition ran from 2nd April to 18th June 2022 at Falmouth Art Gallery.
+It was the first ever exhibition devoted to the history of art in Polperro.
+Drawing on public and private collections from this country and abroad, it not only showcased Polperro's attractions, which led it to be "the haunt of half the artists of Britain', but also revealed how it became the Cornish destination of choice for a range of international artists of renown.

 Visitor comments :-

 “An amazing collection”

 “Amazing – absolutely fabulous”